Q3 2025 Report

 Employment by Israeli Tech Companies

-Introduced in our Q1 2025 report, Startup Nation Central’s Global Employment Indicator provides a comprehensive view of Israel’s high-tech workforce by aggregating professional employment data from over 5,000 Israeli-founded companies worldwide.
-The indicator complements official CBS figures by capturing the global footprint of startups and scale-ups, including employees based abroad.
+Startup Nation Central’s Global Employment Indicator provides a comprehensive view of Israel’s high-tech workforce by aggregating professional employment data from over 5,000 Israeli-founded companies worldwide.
+The Indicator complements official CBS figures by capturing the global footprint of Israeli startups and scale-ups, including employees based abroad.

 Summary

-Israel’s performance trends were on par with the U.S. and significantly outperformed Europe and Asia.
-The Finder NASDAQ Index rose 30%, stronger than NASDAQ-100 EW which rose by 12%.
+In Q3 2025, Israel’s tech ecosystem demonstrated mixed performance, with estimated private funding declining and a high level of M&A activity.
+Israel’s private funding trends were on par with the U.S. and outperformed Europe and Asia.
+The Finder NASDAQ Index rose by 30%, and was stronger than NASDAQ-100 EW.

 More on the Israeli Tech Ecosystem